Skip to main content

 Introduction to Marine Engineering

 A pressure below atmospheric pressure is called a vacuum.
 The farther below the atmospheric pressure, the greater the vacuum.
-Vacuum can not be made greater and greater without limit, however.
-At some point, the absolute pressure drops as low as possible and a perfect vacuum is achieved.
+Vacuum cannot be increased without limit, however.
+At some point, the pressure drops as low as possible and a perfect vacuum is achieved.
 A perfect vacuum is the lowest possible pressure, or the absence of all pressure.
 When we speak of a “high” vacuum, we are talking about a low absolute pressure.

-The most common scale used on vacuum gages aboard ship display vacuum in inches of mercury, with the vacuum gage scale marked from 0 to 30 inches of mercury.
-When this gage reads zero, the pressure in the space is the same as atmospheric pressure or, in other words, there is no vacuum.
-A vacuum gage reading of 29.92 inches of mercury would indicate a perfect (or nearly perfect) vacuum.
+Vacuum Gages use the third method.
+Vacuum scales range from zero to thirty inches of mercury.
+When a vacuum gage reads zero, the pressure measured is 0 psig = atmospheric pressure, or in other words, no vacuum.
+A reading of 29.92 inches of mercury would indicate a perfect (or nearly perfect) vacuum.
 In actual practice, it is impossible to obtain a perfect vacuum even under laboratory conditions.